adopt-a-trail

 Things to look for and report on:

 • Rock climb conditions: Is there a lot of erosion?
 Are the rocks coming apart?
-Are the rocks
+Are the rocks becoming so exposed that other user groups could not use the trail?

 condition?
+Are there boards missing?
+Are the approaches getting washed out?
 Do they need repair?

-• Vegetation: are there fallen trees/branches across the trail?
-Does it look like someone has cut
+• Vegetation: Are there fallen trees/branches across the trail?
+Is the trail becoming overgrown?

 • Garbage: Is there a lot of garbage?
-If so, is it from trail users such as oil containers or food
+If so, is it from trail users such as beverage containers or food wrapping or has the area become a dumping ground for locals?

 Benefits